saranchockan/NSTextView-Notepad/README.md

-# NSTextView-Expansion
+# NSTextView Notepad
-NSTextView-Expansion is an app which allows the NSTextView to expand as you type.
+NSTextView Notepad is an app which allows the NSTextView to expand as you type.

 # How does it work?
 The app uses 'Anchors' to fix the edges of the NSTextView to the NSView.